Mazdutide

 Mazdutide (also known as IBI362 or LY3305677) is a dual agonist of the GLP-1 receptor and glucagon receptor.
 It is an analog of oxyntomodulin (OXM).
-The drug is developed by Eli Lilly and Innovent Biologics, Inc. and is currently in multiple Phase III studies.
+The drug is developed by Eli Lilly and Innovent Biologics. and is currently in multiple Phase III studies.
 In May 2025, a result of Phase III study has shown that once-weekly mazdutide led to clinically relevant reductions in body weight in Chinese adults with overweight or obesity.

 In June 2025, Mazdutide injection is approved for marketing in China.